DoJoMi/init.kickstart-virt/README.md

 to
 --network bridge=virbr0 \

-if nothing is defined, the default address will be configured virbr0 --> 192.168.122.*
+if nothing is defined, the default address will be configured virbr0 --> f.e 192.168.122.*
 ```

 **installation**